Edward Stafford (diplomat): Diplomacy in France

 In 1578, he was sent to France to act in negotiations on behalf of the Queen with King Henry III of France, concerning the possibility of Elizabeth's engagement to Francis, Duke of Anjou; the duke stayed with Stafford on a visit to England in August 1579.
 Stafford was sent on three further missions to France in 1580 concerning the proposed marriage.

 He was knighted in 1583 and was appointed ambassador to Paris.
-He aligned himself with Burghley, rather than with Francis Walsingham, which caused complications of loyalties in Walsingham's intelligence network, and Stafford's own letters were intercepted by Walsingham's agents.
+In March 1585, Stafford obtained a cipher key, thought to be used in the correspondence of the Duke of Guise, the Archbishop of Glasgow, and Mary, Queen of Scots, which he forwarded to Francis Walsingham.
+Stafford came to align himself with Burghley, rather than with Walsingham, which caused complications of loyalties in Walsingham's intelligence network, and Stafford's own letters were intercepted by Walsingham's agents.

 Stafford's gambling and financial difficulties were reported upon by Walsingham, which led to Stafford ignoring Walsingham when sending information from Paris.
 He took 3,000 crowns from Henry I, Duke of Guise, in return for access to diplomatic correspondence, and became linked with Charles Arundell, a leader of the English Roman Catholics living in Paris.
 These developments became known to Walsingham, although he did not seek to move against Stafford, who still had Burghley's protection; the death of Walsingham's heir in October 1586 led to a reconciliation between Walsingham and Burghley in any case, and Stafford and Walsingham exchanged friendly letters in April 1587.

+Stafford has been described as a Francophile.
+He lacked sympathy for the plight of Huguenots in France.

 Relationship with Spain

 However, before this reconciliation, in January 1587, Arundel had acted as an intermediary between Stafford and the Spanish agent Bernardino de Mendoza in discussions about Stafford acting as a spy; Arundel was given 2,000 crowns to hand to Stafford.
 Whilst one suggested motive is money, another possibility is a desire for revenge upon Walsingham.
 Although it is unclear whether Mendoza had three informers in Paris, or just one (Stafford) to whom Mendoza gave three pseudonyms, Mendoza was given warning of Francis Drake's attack on the Spanish fleet at Cadiz, amongst other secrets.
+According to historian David Howarth, Stafford's code name in Mendoza's letters was "Lucio."
+He once accepted ten thousand golden ducats.

 However, some information passed on to Spain was inaccurate, either because Stafford was deliberately not giving Spain the full picture, or because Stafford himself was kept ill-informed.
 Stafford was less than forthcoming in his reports to London when giving details of preparations for the Spanish Armada in 1588, either deliberately or because of over-reliance on Mendoza.
 There is only circumstantial evidence that Stafford acted traitorously, although the weight of evidence against him has been described as "substantial".